Ricci flow on surfaces with conical singularities, II: Linear parabolic equation and maximum principle

-There is also a version of Lemma \ref{lem:energy} for $\pfrac{u}{t}$. \begin{lem} In addition to all the assumptions of Lemma \ref{lem:two}, if $\tilde{\triangle} u_0$, $a(x,0)$, $f(x,0)$, $\partial_t a$ and $\partial_t f$ have uniformly bounded Dirichlet energy, then
+There is also a version of Lemma \ref{lem:energy} for $\pfrac{u}{t}$. \begin{lem} In addition to all the assumptions of Lemma \ref{lem:two}, if $\tilde{\triangle} u_0$, $a(x,0)$, $f(x,0)$, $\partial_t a$ and $\partial_t f$ have uniformly bounded Dirichlet energy, then {

-Here $C_1$ depends on $C^0$ norm of $\partial_t a$ and $c$ in Lemma \ref{lem:two} and $C_2$ depends on the $C^0$ norm of $\partial_t u$, $c$, $\partial_t a$ and $f$.
+} Here $C_1$ depends on $C^0$ norm of $\partial_t a$ and $c$ in Lemma \ref{lem:two} and $C_2$ depends on the $C^0$ norm of $\partial_t u$, $c$, $\partial_t a$ and $f$.
 In particular, $\partial_t u$ has bounded energy. \end{lem}

+{\begin{rem} As suggested by the referee, we make some comparison between the linear estimates obtained here with Proposition 3.5, 3.6 and 3.7 in \cite{MRS}.
+To be the best of our knowledge, the parabolic estiamtes proved in this section is more or less the same as the Proposition 3.6 in \cite{MRS}.
+Proposition 3.7 therein is strictly stronger, because it contains nondegenerate estimate in time time at the cone point.
+For the same reason, the estimates here are also weaker than those obtained in \cite{new}.
+However, we find that this not necessary for our proof.
+We find a work-around as introduced in Section \ref{sec:intro}.
+The details are in Section \ref{sec:nonlinear}. \end{rem} }

-\subsection{maximum principle}
+\subsection{Maximum principle}

-It is obvious that a maximum principle is very important to us.
-As noted earlier, it can not be true without further assumptions.
-For our purpose, the assumption is being bounded and having finite Dirichlet energy.
+In this section we prove a version of the maximum principle for metrics with conical singularities.
 It should be noted that a maximum principle was used in the proof of Lemma \ref{lem:one}, see Proposition 3.2 and Corollary 3.5 in \cite{mine}.
 That one applies only to functions constructed from a specific process.
 The point here is that we use some regularity assumption instead of knowing where the functions come from.

 \begin{rem} The assumption being used here, i.e. being bounded and having finite Dirichlet energy, is absolutely not necessary for the validity of integration by parts and maximum principle, as can be seen from the proof below.
 One can take different approaches to deal with the parabolic equations on a conical surfaces.
 It turns out that our approach favors the assumption.